 For the Charge Books with a flap, a closure mechanism is necessary to attach the straps to the main body of the Charge Book.
 The most popular closure mechanism has been the hook and latch hardware pictured to the right.
 As seen they come in an antique brass and pewter finish.

 Unfortunately, my supplier of these mechanisms has stopped carrying them, and I have been unable to find an alternate supplier.
-I still have a few of each finish, but they will soon be gone.
+I still have a few of the pewter finish, but they will soon be gone.

-Hook and Latch Mechanism (soon to be unavailable)
+Hook and Latch Mechanism (antique brass finish is unavailable, antique pewter soon to be unavailable)

 There are other options!